Kumluca: Demographics

+The district has a population of 73,496 (2022).
+The town itself has 42,861 inhabitants.

 Tourism

 There are a number of important historical sites in the district of Kumluca including Olympos, Kitanaura, Korydalla, Rhodiapolis, Idebessos and Gagai; of these Olympos is the largest and attracts the most visitors.

 There is 30 km of coast with many hotels and restaurants between the villages of Adrasan and Olympos, and holiday villages near the town of Mavikent.
 West of Mavikent there is less development but taken as a whole Kumluca is one of the fastest growing local economies in Turkey.